Volunteer in Syria

 Community Development

 The work of community-based volunteers is multi-disciplined.
 Community volunteers run vocational workshops and skills training sessions for civilians looking to continue on with their lives.
 For the larger organizations, volunteers perform the vital administrative work of registering civilians.
-Skilled volunteers that can speak Arabic are an asset to any organization on the ground in Syrian communities.
+Skilled volunteers who can speak Arabic are an asset to any organization on the ground in Syrian communities.

 Mental Health